Migrating from Cocoa

-If your Cocoa application is already factored using the Model-View-Controller design pattern, it should be relatively easy to migrate key portions of your application to iOS.
+If your Cocoa app is already factored using the Model-View-Controller design pattern, it should be relatively easy to migrate key portions of your app to iOS.

 Migrating Your Data Model

-If your Cocoa application displays lots of data on the screen, you might want to simplify your data model when migrating it to iOS.
-Although you can create rich applications with lots of data in iOS, keep in mind that doing so may not serve your users’ needs.
+If your Cocoa app displays lots of data on the screen, you may want to simplify your data model when migrating it to iOS.
+Although you can create rich apps with lots of data in iOS, keep in mind that doing so may not serve your users’ needs.
 Mobile users typically want only the most important information, in the least amount of time.
-Providing the user with too much data all at once can be impractical because of the more limited screen space, and it could also slow down your application because of the extra work required to load that data.
-Refactoring your Cocoa application’s data structures might be worthwhile if it provides better performance and a better user experience in iOS.
+Providing the user with too much data all at once can be impractical because of the more limited screen space.
+It could also slow down your app because of the extra work required to load that data.
+Refactoring your Cocoa app’s data structures may be worthwhile if refactoring results in better performance and a better user experience in iOS.

 Migrating Your User Interface

-The structure and implementation of the user interface in iOS is very different from that of Cocoa applications.
+The user interface in iOS is very different from that in OS X—in both structure and implementation.
 Take, for example, the objects that represent views and windows in Cocoa.
 Although iOS and Cocoa both have objects representing views and windows, the way those objects work differs slightly on each platform.
-In addition, you must be more selective about what you display in your views because screen size is limited and views that handle touch events must be large enough to provide an adequate target for a user’s finger.
+In addition, you must be more selective about what you display in your iOS views because screen size is limited and views that handle touch events must be large enough to provide an adequate target for a user’s finger.

-In addition to differences in the view objects themselves, there are also significant differences in how you display those views at runtime.
-For example, if you want to display a lot of data in a Cocoa application, you might increase the window size, use multiple windows, or use tab views to manage that data.
-In iOS applications, there is only one window whose size is fixed, so applications must break information into reasonably sized chunks and present those chunks on different sets of views.
+In addition to differences in the view objects themselves, there are significant differences in how you display those views at runtime.
+For example, when you want to display a lot of data in a Cocoa app, you might increase the window size, use multiple windows, or use tab views to manage that data.
+In iOS apps, there is only one window, and its size is fixed, so apps must break information into reasonably sized chunks and present those chunks on different sets of views.
 When you want to present a new chunk of information, you push a new set of views onto the screen, replacing the previous set.
-This makes your interface design somewhat more complex, but because it is such a crucial way of displaying information, iOS provides considerable support for this type of organization.
+Although your interface design is somewhat more complex, because the fixed window is such a crucial way of displaying information, iOS provides considerable support for this type of organization.

 For information about view controllers and how you use them to organize and manage your user interface, see View Controller Programming Guide for iOS.
 For general information about the user interface design principles of iOS, see iOS Human Interface Guidelines.
 For additional information about the windows and views you use to build your interface, and the underlying architecture on which they are built, see View Programming Guide for iOS.

-In iOS, the preferred way to manage memory is automatic reference counting (ARC).
-With this model, the compiler does the memory management for you by automatically deallocating objects that are not being used by your code.
+In iOS and OS X, you manage memory using automatic reference counting (ARC).
+With this model, the compiler manages memory for you by automatically deallocating objects when they are no longer used by your code.
 All you have to do is maintain strong references to the objects you want to keep and set those references to

 For more information on how to use ARC, see Transitioning to ARC Release Notes.

-Although most of the iOS frameworks are also present in OS X, there are platform differences in how those frameworks are implemented and used.
-The following sections call out some of the key differences that existing Cocoa developers might notice as they develop iOS applications.
+Although most of the iOS frameworks are also present in OS X, there are differences in how those frameworks are implemented and used.
+The following sections call out some of the key differences that existing Cocoa developers might notice as they develop iOS apps.

 UIKit Versus AppKit

-In iOS, the UIKit framework provides the infrastructure for building graphical applications, managing the event loop, and performing other interface-related tasks.
-The UIKit framework is completely distinct from the AppKit framework, however, and should be treated as such when designing your iOS applications.
-Therefore, when migrating a Cocoa application to iOS, you must replace a significant number of interface-related classes and logic.
-Table 5-1 lists some of the specific differences between the frameworks to help you understand what is required of your application in iOS.
+In iOS, the UIKit framework provides the infrastructure for building graphical apps, managing the event loop, and performing other interface-related tasks.
+The UIKit framework is distinct from the AppKit framework, however, and should be treated as such when designing your iOS apps.
+Therefore, when migrating a Cocoa app to iOS, you must replace a significant number of interface-related classes and logic.
+Table 5-1 lists some of the specific differences between the frameworks to help you understand what is required of your app in iOS.

-UIKit provides a very focused set of custom views and controls for you to use.
-Many of the views and controls found in AppKit would simply not work well on iOS-based devices.
-Other views have more iOS-specific alternatives.
+UIKit provides a focused set of custom views and controls for you to use.
+Many of the views and controls found in AppKit would not work well on iOS devices.
+Other views have more iOS-specific behaviors or variants.
 For example, instead of the

 For a description of the views and controls available in iOS, along with information on how to use them, see iOS Human Interface Guidelines.